The College of Opticians of Ontario exists to protect the public as mandated by the Regulated Health Professions Act, 1991.

 The duties of the College include:

-To protect the public by regulating Ontario opticians, ensuring a high Standard of Practise and professionalism is maintained.
+We protect the public by regulating Ontario opticians to ensure they maintain a high Standard of Practise and professionalism.

 To ensure the highest standard of vision care for all Ontarians.